giovxna/hacker-rank/README.md

 ## Repository Structure

-The challenges are further organized by difficulty levels: Basic, Intermediate, and Advanced.
+The challenges are further organized by difficulty levels: Basic, Intermediate and Advanced.